bartoszlenar/Validot/docs/DOCUMENTATION.md

 _As you can notice, null passed to `emailOptionalValidator` doesn't produce any validation errors (and it's fine, because the specification allows that with `Optional` command).
 Having the same specification in `AsModel` effectively changes this behavior.
 True, null passed to `AsModel` would not return any error output, but null never gets there.
 The root scope (`emailSpecification`) doesn't allow nulls and it terminates the validation before reaching `AsModel`._

-- `AsModel` can be very helpful if you want to bundle many commands and want a single [error message](#message) if any of them indicate validation error.
+- `AsModel` can be very helpful if you want to bundle many commands and want a single [error message](#message) if any of them indicates validation error.
   - Saying that, `AsModel` can wrap the entire [specification](#specification) and return single [error message](#message) out of it.
   - This is just a regular usage of [WithMessage](#withmessage) command and applies to all [scope commands](#scope-commands), not only `AsModel`.
 It's mentioned here only to present this very specific use case.
 For more details, please read the [WithMessage](#withmessage) section.